 Housing and Dining:

-Housing and meals will be available in Japan.
+Housing and meals will be available at URI.
 More information to follow.

 Program Fee: TBA